Wadō-ryū: Characteristics

-From one point of view, Wadō-ryū might be considered a style of jūjutsu rather than karate.
+To the untrained observer, Wadō-ryū might look similar to other styles of karate, like its parent school of Shotokan.
+Most of the underlying principles, however, were derived from Shindō Yōshin-ryū, an atemi waza focused style of Jujutsu.
+Indeed, from one point of view, Wadō-ryū might be considered a style of Jūjutsu rather than Karate.
 Hironori Ōtsuka embraced jujitsu and was its chief instructor for a time.
-When Ōtsuka first registered his school with the Dai Nippon Butoku Kai in 1938, the style was called "Shinshu Wadō-ryū Karate-Jūjutsu," a name that reflects its hybrid character. Ōtsuka was a licensed Shindō Yōshin-ryū practitioner and a student of Yōshin-ryū when he first met the Okinawan karate master Gichin Funakoshi.
-After having learned from Funakoshi, and after their split, with Okinawan masters such as Kenwa Mabuni and Motobu Chōki, Ōtsuka merged Shindō Yōshin-ryū with Okinawan karate.
-The result of Ōtsuka's efforts is Wadō-ryū Karate.
+When Ōtsuka first registered his school with the Dai Nippon Butoku Kai in 1938, the style was called "Shinshu Wadō-ryū Karate-Jūjutsu," a name that reflects its hybrid character.